RESEARCH STARTER

 The flexibility of the Linux kernel is a significant element of its success.
 Torvalds wrote the kernel in modules, and the operating system is also modular.
 Because it can be expanded or pared down through this modular form, it can easily be adapted for a variety of uses.
 In addition, the modular nature of the kernel means that a failure in (or an attack on) one piece will not necessarily cause a complete crash.

-Although the Linux operating system includes many development languages, more than 77 percent of the code is written in either the C or C++ languages.
+Although the Linux operating system includes many development languages, the majority of the code is written in the C or C++ languages.
 Other languages include Java, Perl, and Lisp.
-More than 95 percent of the Linux kernel's code is written in C. Developers use a number of tools in developing code, including text-based tools such as Emacs and Vim, as well as Anjuta, Eclipse, and Netbeans.
+It is estimated that over 95 percent of the Linux kernel's code is written in C. Developers use a number of tools in developing code, including text-based tools such as Emacs and Vim, as well as Anjuta, Eclipse, and Netbeans.

 Linux Communities

 The major Linux communities are the developers and the users.
 Many developers work for companies such as IBM, Hewlett-Packard, Intel, and Hitachi, which support the Linux Foundation financially and by supplying workers.
-In 2000, for example, IBM invested $2 billion in developing Linux.
+In the early 2000s, for example, IBM invested over $1 billion in developing Linux.
+The company invested a further $1 billion in Linux and other open-source technologies in the mid-2010s.
 In addition, some developers work independently and are not employed by any companies.
+The community therefore consists of both corporate-backed developers and independent contributors, with users forming the second main community.

 Bibliography